Zilliqa/Zilliqa/docs/local-network.md

 Note that `mitmweb` invokes your browser on launch.
 If you're running `brave`, `brave` won't go into the background when this happens, so `mitmweb` won't start.
-To "fix" this, manually quit brave, and `mitmweb` should start.
+To "fix" this, start `mitmweb` with `--no-web-open-browser`.
-You can then navigate manually to `localhost:8081` to see the mitm UI.
+You can then navigate manually to `localhost:8081` to see the UI.

 1. Check on the state of your cluster in the usual ways (`kubectl`, `k9s`, etc.).